ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 Prerequisites
 ====================

+Installation of [nvm](https://github.com/creationix/nvm) is required before we start this tutorial.

+- - -

+# Containerized Application (Optional)

 Readers are assumed to have your own [AWS EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) and at least one node runs on it (The node should have a public IP).
-A PostgreSQL RDS that can be accessible by node is also required in this tutorial.
+A PostgreSQL RDS that can be accessible by node is also required in this optional part.

-Also, correct installation and confiuration of [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) is required locally before we start this tutorial.
-- - -

-# Containerized Application

 ### Deploy server in pods